18F/handbook/pages/launching-software/infrastructure.md

 Sandbox users have `power user` access, which means they have full privileges to all services except for Identity and Access Management (IAM).
-Program account requests will be isseued `administrator` access.
+Program account requests will be issued `administrator` access.

 - [Request an account](https://docs.google.com/forms/d/e/1FAIpQLSfK3jioq5BuZALB9dbWHDHaiwLteK1Aua3TspfWPjlMTBYVJg/viewform)